Guide to finance for students

 When applying to university it is important to understand how you are going to pay for your studies.
-If you are confused about what’s on offer and who is eligible, read our simple guide to student funding for a straightforward explanation of what’s out there and how to get it, or for a quick overview, take a look at our infographic.
+If you are confused about what’s on offer and who is eligible, read our simple guide to finance for students, for a straightforward explanation of what’s out there and how to get it.

 Money from the Government

-The main sources of funds from the government available to students are:
+The main sources of student finance from the government are:

 - A Maintenance Loan – this loan of up to £11,002 a year intended to help towards your living costs whilst at University including accommodation.
 Everyone is entitled to a percentage of this loan, but to be eligible for the full amount you will be required to provide details of your household income.
 All eligible students are also entitled to a maintenance loan, which is designed to help students pay for living costs whilst at university.
 This loan lands in your bank account at the start of each term in the form of instalments, and you can use it however you like, but the smart thing to do is of course put it towards your basic living costs (accommodation, utility bills, food, savings, etc).